 Tribal Print Dress

 I’ve wanted Fulani earrings since 2011.
-Finally I found these rare finds from the country of Mali and put them on as soon as I bought them.
+Finally, I found these rare finds from Mali and put them on as soon as I bought them.
 They’re a dream come true.
 Price: $20

 Shea Butter & Black Soap

-A lot of people may not know this about me, but I collect post cards.
+A lot of people may not know this about me, but I collect postcards.
 I know it sounds weird, but I do.
-It all started when I went to a Jean Michel Basquiat exhibit and wanted to take a keep sake of his artwork with me to cherish forever, so I bought it in the form of post card.
-My collection has grown tremendously since then and include people like Nina Simone, Josephine Baker, and Langston Hughes .
+It all started when I went to a Jean Michel Basquiat exhibit and wanted to take a keepsake of his artwork with me to cherish forever, so I bought his art in the form of a postcard.
+My collection has grown tremendously since then and includes people like Nina Simone, Josephine Baker, and Langston Hughes.

 Most recently I purchased this beautiful representation of Black Girl Magic entitled Cornrows, Afro Puffs & Joy by Delphine Fawundu.
 It’s the perfect image of love, light, and sisterhood.

 Click the link below to head over to Delphine’s Etsy shop where you can purchase this card and so much more: